§ Terminology Governance Guide

 Noun: Verifier Verb: Verify Adjective: verified (signature) Relationships: verifying

 Authors are free to choose any form of a term.
 It’s a way to express their objectives and concepts and give meaning.
-Even multiple forms are welcome, which means that in your scope you COULD define the noun, the verb and a relationship.
-E.g. verifier, verify and veryfying.
+Even multiple forms are welcome, which means that in your scope, you COULD define the noun, the verb, and a relationship.
+E.g., verifier, verify and verifying.

 § Acronyms